Safouene-Mahfoudh/B-L475E-IOT01A/Readme.md

 ### B-L475E-IOT01A (With Arduino IDE )
-The values of the different sensors are sent in this order :  Accelerometer,Magnetometer,humidityy,ttemperature
+The values of the different sensors are sent in this order :  Accelerometer, Magnetometer , Gyroscope , Humidity ,Temperature

 ### B-L475E-IOT01A
-The values of the different sensors are sent in this order :  Accelerometer,Magnetometer,Gyroscope,humidity,temperature,pressure
+The values of the different sensors are sent in this order :  Accelerometer, Magnetometer , Gyroscope , Humidity ,Temperature ,Pressure